apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 * Describe the entire data process, from scraping through synthetic data

-## You Should Build this
+## "You Should Build this"

 No, lmao.
 This shit is hard.
 This is a whole ass startup.

-I would do it though if someone wanted to fund or hire me, or give me a million dollars to build it for them.
+I would do it though if someone wanted to fund or hire me, or give me money to build it for them.
 I could be convinced.
+It's work that I enjoy doing, I just don't have the resources to make use of it once it's done.

-You can contact me with inquiries <a href="mailto:aarpazdera@gmail.com">here</a>.
+If you do, you can contact me with inquiries <a href="mailto:aarpazdera@gmail.com">here</a>.